tr325/aoc23/README.md

 1. Each card has winning numbers and your numbers, separated by `|`.
 A match is worth a point, with each subsequant match on a card double the points.
 Find the sum of points for all cards.
 2. Instead, each match copies a following card, with the number of cards copied equal to the number of matches.
 Copies similarly copy subsequent cards.
 What's the total number of cards after all copies have occurred?

+## Day 5 problem statement:

+1. Each "mappe" includes a directive of how to translate source value (column 1) to destination value (column zero), valid for a range (column 2) of source and desination values.
+Going through each of these mappes in order, find the lowest value output of the final mappe, given the inputs provided.